snickerdoodless/ccit_project/PROJECT/(Windows Server) Configuring ADDS Environment/README.md

-This project is mostly done by me and other member are just doing small parts of contibution
+This project is based on scenario and not real life environment